The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic manifolds and action-angle coordinates. Toric symplectic manifolds and action-angle coordinates

-If we can invert the moment map, we can construct a map $\alpha: P \cross T^n \rightarrow M^{2n}$ compatible with $\mu$ which parametrizes a full-measure subset of $M^{2n}$ by the $n$ coordinates of points in $P$, which are called the ``action'' variables, and the $n$ angles in $T^n$, which are called the corresponding ``angle'' variables.
+If we can invert the moment map, we can construct a map $\alpha\dvtx P \times T^n \rightarrow M$ compatible with $\mu$ which parametrizes a full-measure subset of the $2n$-dimensional manifold $M$ by the $n$ coordinates of points in $P$, which are called the ``action'' variables, and the $n$ angles in~$T^n$, which are called the corresponding ``angle'' variables.
 By convention, we call the action variables $d_i$ and the angle variables $\theta_i$.
+We have the following.

-We have \begin{theorem}[Duistermaat-Heckman \cite{Duistermaat:1982hq}] Suppose $M^{2n}$ is a toric symplectic manifold with moment polytope $P$, $T^n$ is the $n$-torus ($n$ copies of the circle) and $\alpha$ inverts the moment map.
-If we take the standard measure on the $n$-torus and the uniform (or Lesbegue) measure on $\operatorname{int}(P)$, then the map $\alpha \co \operatorname{int}(P) \cross T^n \rightarrow M^{2n}$ parametrizing a full-measure subset of $M^{2n}$ in action-angle coordinates is measure-preserving.
-In particular, if $f \co M^{2n} \rightarrow \R$ is any integrable function then
+\begin{theorem}[(Duistermaat--Heckman \cite{Duistermaat1982hq}, see Chapter~30 of \cite{CannasdaSilva2001cg})] Suppose $M$ is a $2n$-dimensional toric symplectic manifold with moment polytope $P$, $T^n$ is the $n$-torus ($n$ copies of the circle) and $\alpha$ inverts the moment map.
+If we take the standard measure on the $n$-torus and the uniform (or Lebesgue) measure on $\operatorname {int}(P)$, then the map $\alpha\dvtx\operatorname{int}(P) \times T^n \rightarrow M$ parametrizing a full-measure subset of $M$ in action-angle coordinates is measure-preserving.
+In particular, if $f \dvtx M \rightarrow\mathbb{R}$ is any integrable function then

-and if $f(d_1,\dots,d_n,\theta_1,\dots,\theta_n) = f_d(d_1,\dots,d_n) f_\theta(\theta_1,\dots,\theta_n)$ then
+and if $f(d_1,\ldots,d_n,\theta_1,\ldots,\theta_n) = f_d(d_1,\ldots ,d_n) f_\theta(\theta_1,\ldots,\theta_n)$ then

 \end{theorem}